Plumsail/documents-docs/source/user-guide/processes/examples/create-pdf-from-docx-template-processes.rst

-Create PDF from DOCX template in Power Automate (Microsoft Flow) and Azure Logic Apps
+Create PDF from DOCX template in Microsoft Flow and Azure Logic Apps
 ====================================================================

-This article demonstrates how to generate PDF document from a DOCX template with the help of `Plumsail Processes <https://plumsail.com/docs/documents/v1.x/user-guide/processes/index.html>`_ and `Power Automate (Microsoft Flow) <https://flow.microsoft.com>`_.
+This article demonstrates how to generate PDF document from a DOCX template with the help of `Plumsail Processes <https://plumsail.com/docs/documents/v1.x/user-guide/processes/index.html>`_ and `Microsoft Flow <https://flow.microsoft.com>`_.
 We will use a DOCX document as a template.
 And with the help of `Plumsail Documents <https://plumsail.com/documents/>`_ feature - **Processes** - we will receive the result file in PDF format.

 The Processes are a user-friendly intuitive interface for creating documents from templates, converting them and delivering to different systems for further management.